peoplma/slacktipbot/README.md

 # Syntax:

-"!tipbot register" - generates a new address for user
+"!tipbot register" - generates new btc/ltc/doge addresses for user

-"!tipbot check" - shows address and balance for user
+"!tipbot check" - shows addresses for all coins and balances for user

-"!tipbot addresses" - lists all registered users' addresses and their balances
+"!tipbot addresses coin" - lists all registered users' addresses and their balances

 "!tipbot tip username amount coin" - tips user indicated amount to their address.
 Subamounts such as bits or satoshi are not accepted.